-Best management practices are practical measures that act together or individually to protect water resources and fish and wildlife habitat.
+Best management practices are individual or combined practices determined through research, fieldtesting, and expert review to be effective and practicable means for improving water quality, considering economic and technological constraints.
+Such measures can promote water use efficiency and protect fish and wildlife habitat.
 Such practices were pioneered for agriculture but have also been developed and effectively applied to silvicultural and urban land uses.
 Best management practices reduce soil loss, nutrient enrichment, sedimentation, discharge of chemical pollutants, and other adverse impacts (see, for example, Wallace et al. 2017, among many others).
-Implementation also often benefits stream bank stability and fish and wildlife habitat.
-In addition to protecting water and habitat quality and conserving water, BMPs can reduce costs to producers by increasing operational efficiency and effectiveness.
+Implementation also often provides benefits for stream bank stability and fish and wildlife habitat.
+In addition to protecting water and habitat quality and conserving water, BMPs may reduce costs to producers by increasing operational efficiency and effectiveness.